-Our work would not be possible without the generous financial backing of our funders and sponsors.
-Deep gratitude for all that you do to support our work!
+Our work would not be possible without generous financial backing from our funders.
+Deep gratitude for all you do to support our work and the work of so many others!

 Established by Congress in 1965, the National Endowment for the Arts is the independent federal agency whose funding and support gives Americans the opportunity to participate in the arts, exercise their imaginations, and develop their creative capacities.
 Through partnerships with state arts agencies, local leaders, other federal agencies, and the philanthropic sector, the NEA supports arts learning, affirms and celebrates America’s rich and diverse cultural heritage, and extends its work to promote equal access to the arts in every community across America.